The Pets Care Blog

 If the lump has legs, it’s likely a tick.

-While removing ticks, it’s also important to stay alert for related health risks—some symptoms can mirror those seen in toxic exposures, so make sure you’re familiar with the signs of
+While removing ticks, it’s also important to stay alert for related health risks—some symptoms can mirror those seen in toxic exposures, so make sure you’re familiar with the signs of poisoning in pets too.

 Keep an eye on the bite site for several days.
 Mild irritation is normal, but consult your vet if you notice: